replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 ### Install to a Different Directory

-You can set the `REPL_INSTALL_PATH` environment variable to install the kots CLI to a directory other `/usr/local/bin` that does not require elevated permissions.
+You can set the `REPL_INSTALL_PATH` environment variable to install the kots CLI to a directory other than `/usr/local/bin` that does not require elevated permissions.

 **Example:**